|

 greatest of the Mexican muralists called the fresco cycle he painted in

 the Detroit Institute of Arts his "finest work."
-We'll look in depth at the

 Detroit Industry murals but also at other work by Diego Rivera as we explore his style, his life, and his ideas